obvonage/deved-platform/content/blog/en/builder-pattern-with-inheritance-in-java.md

     .build();
 ```

 What gives?
 It's the exact same information, but the methods are called in a different order.
 Isn't the whole point of a builder to allow for flexibility in the order in which methods are called?
 For a good user experience, it is necessary to account for these situations.
 The user should not have to care about which classes contribute which properties - these are internal implementation details.
-A verbose solution is to override every method in the concrete subclass of builder.
+A verbose solution is to override every method in the concrete subclass of `MessageRequest.Builder`.
 For example, in `MmsVcardRequest`, we would have:

 ```java
 public static final class Builder extends MmsRequest.Builder<MmsVcardRequest> {